buzsakilab/3d_print_designs/Microdrives/Metal_recoverable/README.md

 If you use our designs, please cite our paper:
-Metal microdrive and head cap system for silicon probe recovery in freely moving rodent Mihály Vöröslakos, Peter C. Petersen, Balázs Vöröslakos, György Buzsáki doi: [10.7554/eLife.65859]
+Metal microdrive and head cap system for silicon probe recovery in freely moving rodent Mihály Vöröslakos, Peter C. Petersen, Balázs Vöröslakos, György Buzsáki https://doi.org/10.7554/eLife.65859

 The original idea of the drive is described in the following paper.